← Home@vincelwt

 Take quick notes of the mistakes you make and new words you learn.
 You’ll feed that to the flash cards.

-You can get ahead of 95% of people learning a language by focusing on words you’ll actually use in daily conversation.
+A good place I like to start is the 80/20 rule.
+You can get ahead of most people learning a language by focusing on words you’ll actually use in daily conversation.

 These are the most common words and “fillers” that you’ll need to know.

-Then search common words around the topics you’ll want to most talk about
+Then search basic sentences and common words around the topics you’ll want to talk about most:

 You really want to focus on the words that give practical use from Day 1.

-Flashcards have 1 side with the word you want to learn and the translation on the back.
+Flashcards have 1 side with the word/sentence you want to learn and the translation on the back.

 You can use public decks, but I don’t recommend that because the words won’t be fully relevant to you, and you might not know the context in which to use them.